themeteorchef/building-an-rsvp-system/README.md

 #### Tutorial: Building an RSVP System

-In this tutorial, we'll learn how to build a simple RSVP system using Meteor and React.
-We'll learn how to create a collection of events, and invitees to events, and send invitations to users via email with links for confirm/deny.
+In this tutorial, we'll learn how to create a simple RSVP system for events.
+We'll learn how to create events in the database with maps via Google Maps, send invitations to attendees, and see how to handle the RSVP process using unique tokens.

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/building-an-rsvp-system)